Folded offset lithograph poster

 like drawing a line in the sand at the ocean’s edge

-like drawing a line in the sand at the ocean’s edge is a forthcoming publication on the occasion of an exhibition of the same title at the Center for Curatorial Studies at Bard College, Hessel Museum of Art, from April 7 - May 26, 2019.
+like drawing a line in the sand at the ocean’s edge is a poster publication accompanying an exhibition of the same title at the Center for Curatorial Studies at Bard College, Hessel Museum of Art, from April 7 - May 26, 2019.
 Curated by Drew Kahuʻāina Broderick, this exhibition features four island-based practitioners working throughout the Pacific: Piliāmoʻo [Mark Hamasaki (b.
 1955) and Kapulani Landgraf (b.
 1966)], John Vea (b.
 1985), and Cory Kamehanaokalā Taum (b.
 1990).

 This is the first occasion that these four artists’ work—separately and together—has occupied such a context.
 As such, their movement into CCS Bard’s institutional setting and the Hudson Valley’s historically and presently Indigenous lands may be understood as an act of acknowledging overlapping and diverging influences as well as reinforcing strategic alliances.